We think this movie stands out for:

 What parents need to know

 Parents need to know that Creed II -- the follow up to 2015's Creed -- is the eighth boxing drama in the Rocky saga and the second film to feature Adonis Creed (Michael B. Jordan) as the main character.
 This time around, with Rocky's (Sylvester Stallone) help, Adonis must fight the terrifying son of Ivan Drago (Dolph Lundgren), the man who killed Adonis' father in the ring.
 Adonis is seriously injured at one point, and you can expect plenty of boxing-movie violence (some of it pretty intense/wince-inducing).
-There's some swearing ("s--t," one comical use of "bitch"), a scene of mild sensuality between an engaged couple (no nudity), and brief social drinking.
+There's some swearing ("s--t," one comical use of "bitch"), a scene of mild sensuality between an engaged couple (no nudity), brief social drinking, and background smoking.
 But viewers will also take away clear messages about the importance of courage, resilience, perseverance, and determination.

 - Parents say